 This post is also available in: 日本語 (Japanese)

 The copying and incorporation of cryptomining operational codebase or script functions have become a central behavioral indicator of cryptojacking groups and their operations.
-However, the use of command and control (C2) infrastructure, full tool sets and directory infrastructure patterns is a different matter.
-Unit 42 researchers have identified indicators traditionally pointing to the WatchDog cryptojacking group, which have been incorporated in the tactics, techniques and procedures (TTPs) used by the TeamTNT cryptojacking group.
-The new scripts from TeamTNT are overtly copying infrastructure naming conventions and hijacking a known WatchDog C2 hosting system, 199.199.226[.]117.
+Unit 42 researchers have identified tactics, techniques and procedures (TTPs) used by the TeamTNT cryptojacking group being used by the WatchDog cryptojacking group.
+The new scripts from WatchDog are overtly copying TeamTNT infrastructure naming conventions and using a known WatchDog C2 hosting system, 199.199.226[.]117.

-With the identification of these new TeamTNT scripts, Unit 42 researchers found that techniques that have been synonymous with the group have gone missing.
+With the identification of these new WatchDog scripts, Unit 42 researchers found that techniques that have been synonymous with the TeamTNT group have gone missing.
 For instance, the new scripts do not:

 - Use the latest attack patterns, Kubernetes (K8s) or Docker API targeting, which were featured in two reports focusing on TeamTNT operations, Black-T: New Cryptojacking Variant from TeamTNT and Hildegard: New TeamTNT Cryptojacking Malware Targeting Kubernetes.